Counseling Frequently Asked Questions

 Whether you're juggling a busy schedule, live outside the Denver metro area, or simply prefer the comfort of your own home, virtual sessions are a flexible and effective option.

 Online therapy allows us to do the same meaningful work together—whether we’re addressing communication breakdowns, intimacy struggles, or sexual concerns—all without the commute.
-If you're not sure if online couples counseling or sex therapy is the right fit, we can talk through that during a free 15-minute consultation.
+If you're not sure if online relationship counseling is the right fit, we can talk through that during a free 15-minute consultation.

 -

-IteI am licensed to provide therapy in Colorado, Texas, Utah, and Washington.
-In Washington, Texas, and Utah, I offer only online therapy.
-In Colorado, I offer both in-person sessions in my Centennial office as well as online sessions.
+In Washington, Texas, Idaho, and Utah, we offer only online therapy.
+In Colorado, we offer both in-person sessions at the Centennial office as well as online sessions.

 -